OVERVIEW

 Financial Assistance

-• All Singaporeans and Singapore PRs will receive a 10% tuition fee rebate
+• Singaporeans and Singapore PRs will receive a 25% tuition fee rebate

-• All NUS alumni will receive an additional 5% tuition fee rebate
+• NUS alumni will receive a 20% tuition fee rebate

 Application